MarcVivas/MyClimate/README.md

 the API endpoints in a friendly UI and interact with it, open [Swagger Editor](https://editor.swagger.io/) and import the file.

+## Project structure
+In case you have never seen a Laravel project, it can be quite hard to find the code that really matters.
+For this reason, now I will show you where are the most important files.
 ## Hours spent
 - December 2 2022: 16:30 - 19:30  Project planning ->  <strong> 3 hours </strong>
 - December 3 2022: 9:00 -